-Founded in 1983, Bank of New England has assets totaling $919 million along with $798 million in deposits, ranking it as a medium-size bank.
-Bank of New England, whose headquarters are in Salem, New Hampshire, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-Overall, Bank of New England is a good bank that deserves your consideration, with a rating of 3.9 stars out of 5 from our team.
-Bank of New England has a full suite of banking products, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
-Bank of New England has a fair savings rate compared to the average savings account.
-Locating a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same bank is your best option for getting the most income on your deposits while having easy access to your money.
+Established in 1983, Bank of New England has assets totaling $919 million and deposits totaling $798 million, ranking it as a medium-size bank.
+Bank of New England, whose headquarters are in Salem, New Hampshire, lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+With a score of 3.9 stars out of 5, Bank of New England should be near the middle of the pack in your search for a bank.
+Bank of New England offers a varied selection of banking products, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
+It has a fair savings rate compared to the average savings account.
+Locating a checking account with no monthly fee as well as a savings account with a high APY at the same institution is the best option for getting the most income on your deposits alongside convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Bank of New England features a savings rate of 0.15%, which is poor compared to the national average.
-Bank of New England's one-year CD has a rate of 1.46% and the five-year CD has a rate of 3.04%, while its highest-yielding money market account earns at an APY of 0.20%.
-Given its noncompetitive savings rate, you should think about opting for higher earning savings accounts with other banks.
+Bank of New England has a savings rate of 0.15%, which is fair as compared against the national average.
+Bank of New England's one-year CD earns at a rate of 1.46% and the five-year CD has a rate of 3.04%, while its highest-yielding money market account has an APY of 0.40%.
+Given its poor savings rate, you should think about opting for higher earning savings accounts with other banks.

 How Bank of New England's Savings Rates Compare

 Bank of New England is a brick-and-mortar bank, with nine total bank locations in Massachusetts and New Hampshire.
-It also offers access to a web app, for a simple online-banking experience.
-It does not offer all-day customer service with actual service representatives.
+It also offers access to a web app, for a straightforward online-banking experience.
+It does not provide access to all-day customer service with actual service representatives.
 You can get help during its customer service hours, which are Monday through Wednesday, 8:00 a.m. to 5:00 p.m.
 ET; Thursday and Friday, 8:00 a.m. to 6:00 p.m.
 ET; Saturday, and 8:00 a.m. to 12:00 p.m.
 ET.
-Bank of New England gets a superb consumer satisfaction score due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+Bank of New England receives a superb consumer satisfaction score based on comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-Bank of New England is a medium-size bank with $919 million in assets and $798 million in deposits.
-Bank of New England's Texas Ratio is 1.37%, suggesting that the bank is in outstanding financial health and unlikely to fail.
+Bank of New England is currently a medium-size bank and handles $919 million in assets as well as deposits totaling $798 million.
+Bank of New England has an excellent Texas Ratio of 1.37%, suggesting a negligible probability of failure.
 Additionally, Bank of New England is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis